Input Events

 RepeatStatusMessage

 Repeats the last status message.
-If pressed repeatedly, will repeat previous status messages
+If pressed repeatedly, will repeat previous status messages.

 Setup D

-Activates configuration and setting dialogs
+Activates configuration and setting dialogs.

 Basic: Basic settings (QNH/Bugs/Ballast/MaxTemperature)